renecotyfanboy/jaxspec/docs/contribute/index.md

 ## Set up a clean environment

-JAXspec uses [Poetry](https://python-poetry.org/) to manage its dependencies.
+`jaxspec` uses [Poetry](https://python-poetry.org/) to manage its dependencies.
 We recommand to start from a fresh Python environment, and install Poetry.
 If you use conda, you can create a new environment with

 ``` bash